brendankinney/50DaysOfCode/log.md

 # 50 Days Of Code - Log

+### Day 8: June 11, 2017 ###

+**Today's Progres:** More work on my personal profile page.
+Experimented with more Bootstrap elements but am having difficulty figuring out how to make the top nav bar render horizontally, versus stacked!
+Very frustrating, because in another test program it worked.
+Not sure if it's me or an issue with CodePen.
+I also refreshed my memory on anchors and bookmarks within a page and how to insert horizontal lines.
+I was having difficulty with a bottom line for a section when it finally hit me to use a closing div tag.
+That was a bit of an "aha" moment that each div contains elements and the missing closing tag was the problem.

+**Thoughts:** I was really frustrated today with the nav bar.
+I tried all kinds of variations to make it render properly, but no dice.
+If it would work as it's supposed to, I'd be close to finishing this challenge!
+I should also go back and play with image sizing; to eliminate the issues I was having, I am using the same image for each thumbnail so they appear uniform...but I should learn if there is a way to make the images in a "gallery" size the same.

+**Link to the work:** [Here's the latest progress on my personal portfolio page!](https://codepen.io/bkinney/full/bREExJ/)

 ### Day 7: June 10, 2017

 **Special Announcement:** You may notice that there is no entry for June 9.
 Friday night was super busy for our family and we had a house full of unexpected guests.
 Despite the skip, I'm keeping the number of days in order, so today is Day 7 of working on code.
 I am not surprised that I skipped a day given life, work, family, and other commitments.
 I won't lose any sleep over it if you won't!